 SBAB Bank AB (publ) is owned by the Swedish state.
 Its operations, which consist principally of deposit operations and residential mortgage lending to consumers, tenant-owners' associations and property companies in Sweden, are characterized by a low level of risk.
 SBAB is well capitalised.
-The CET1 capital ratio has decreased to 12.8 (13.5) mainly due to an increase in the risk exposure amount.
-The total risk exposure amount has increased with 15.3 billion, mainly driven by increased credit risk due to lending volumes and including the effect from the risk-weight floor.
+The CET1 capital ratio has decreased to 12.3 (12.8) mainly due to an increase in the risk exposure amount.
+The total risk exposure amount has increased with 12.1 billion, mainly an effect of the implementation of new PD models within IRB framework and driven by increased credit risk due to increased lending volumes.